jongio/vscodespaces/vscodespaces/reference/dockerhub.md

 ## Avoiding throttling when working with Docker inside a codespace

-Once inside a codespace, you can avoid these limits by simply [loggig into the Docker CLI](https://docs.docker.com/engine/reference/commandline/login/).
+Once inside a codespace, you can avoid these limits by simply [logging into the Docker CLI](https://docs.docker.com/engine/reference/commandline/login/).
 Logging in with free account will give your user 200 pulls every six hours and is not subject to IP limits.
 There are also [paid tiers](https://www.docker.com/pricing) that lift this limit entirely.

 To log in, start a terminal in your codespace and run: